Inferior vesical artery

-The inferior vesical artery (or inferior vesical artery) is an artery of the pelvis which arises from the internal iliac artery and supplies parts of the urinary bladder as well as other structures of the urinary system and structures of the male reproductive system.
+The inferior vesical artery is an artery of the pelvis which arises from the internal iliac artery and supplies parts of the urinary bladder as well as other structures of the urinary system and structures of the male reproductive system.

 Some sources consider this vessel to be present only in males, and cite the vaginal artery as the homologous structure in females; others consider it to be present in both sexes, with the vessel taking the form of a small branch of a vaginal artery in females.

 Structure

 Origin

 The inferior vesical artery is a branch of the anterior division of the internal iliac artery.
 It frequently has a common origin with the middle rectal artery.'

 Course

 The inferior vesical artery passes medially across the pelvic floor.